Susan

 Those who have purchased MastersFromChina.com videos will value these new additions to the catalog.
-These four DVDs offer you the basic components of a Chinese Tuina massage system or program.
+These four videos offer you the basic components of a Chinese Tuina massage system or program.
 Master Wang’s unique approach to alignment and meridian massage provides how-to techniques whether in the office or at home.
-4-DVD Set discount $175.
+4-Volume Set discount $150.

 Massage therapists and other professionals interested in learning and adding this information to their practice can benefit from the instructional focus of part one and two, while part three adds qigong and Taiji training that helps build sensitivity to the energy of the meridian massage.
 Having greater awareness and skill in this area can help the practitioner heighten a maintenance component in their practice.